 2.0 POLICY PURPOSE

-The purpose of this policy it to ensure that Dundonald Bluebell Football Club complies with the Equality Act 2010 and to ensure that disabled people falling within the definition of the Act are treated equally and fairly.
+The purpose of this policy it to ensure that Dundonald Bluebell Football Club complies with the Disability Discrimination Act 1995 and to ensure that disabled people falling within the definition of the Act are treated equally and fairly.

-In line with the Equality Act 2010, in this policy:
+In line with the Disability Discrimination Act 1995, in this policy:

 DISABILITY refers to a physical or mental impairment which has a substantial and long-term adverse effect on his ability to carry out normal day-to-day activities.